dmbarbour/wikilon/docs/ApplicationModel.md

 ## Binding Live Data

 Projectional editors *usually* won't be involved in this.
 Most live data should be managed by bots.
 However, there might be some exceptions where we can reasonably consider 'live data' to be a form of continuous user editing, like pushing a live stream from a user's camera.
 In any case, the projectional editor shouldn't directly modify anything outside of the bound Awelon environment.

+# Code Completion in Awelon

+Code completion is a valuable HCI feature for a programming language, doubly so if projectional editors are a primary user-interface model.
+So I'd like to support code completion in Awelon.
+Code completion requires a *context* that usefully limits a set of *operations*.

+We can consider Awelon a stack-based language for this purpose.
+The top elements on the stack, or the inferred types for those elements, provide an input context for code completion.
+We might also have an output context, based on observable usage of the program we define.
+We could use these contexts to present some suggestions.
+Missing parameters seem relatively awkward, however.

+However, stack-based programming can be a little awkward.
+Mostly, the problem

+ for code completion.
+We might also have a 'right context' based on where our code is used, so we know the final type of our context.
+However, there is some unfortunate awkwardness to deal with missing parameters: after we select an operation, we must move our focus backwards to attend those missing details.

+For contrast, OOP offers a convenient `object .method( parameters ) .method2( more params )` pattern.
+The object type can give us a context restricting the choice of methods.
+Each method gives us a context of typed holes for parameters.
+It's all left-to-right.
+Very nice, when it fits.

+ The parameters further provide a typed context.
+If we can arrange code carefully, our cursor can mostly move from left to right.
+Of course, this also has its awkward cases.
+It doesn't nicely handle methods producing a pair of objects, or a computation producing a pair of parameters that we'd prefer to divide across methods, or a conditional choice of methods.

+I'm certain we can do better.
+But it may be specialized to certain projections.

+In general, code completion is essentially the anticipation of the user.
+We could reasonably argue that widget-based projectional editors are already providing this, albeit in a more ad-hoc and explicit manner.
+The developer of each widget is anticipating a use-case.
+It seems feasible to approach code completion the same way, developing a registry for automated suggestions (each with a mini-widget) based on knowing what we have and what we need.

 # Managed Dictionaries